Vault-of-Jok3r/SQLPaf/README.md

 ![use3](bin/readme/use3.png)

 For multiple URLs, the tool offers wordlists for Gobuster.
-Custom wordlists can also be added to the [bin/wordlists](./bin/wordlists), and they will automatically be available within the tool.
+By default, it uses wordlists from the SecLists repository.
+You can also add custom wordlists to the [bin/wordlists](bin/wordlists) directory — they will automatically be recognized and made available by the tool.

 ![use4](bin/readme/use4.png)